 When cleaning hardwood floors, there’s a lot of discussion over the best method.
 You care about the appearance of your hardwood floors since they are essential to your house.
 Nonetheless, it is susceptible to wear and tear.
 You’ll want to test any cleaning solution on an inconspicuous spot before using it on the rest of the floor.
 In some instances, new hardwood floors may be voided of their guarantee if they are cleaned with any cleaner solution other than water.
+A retractable bristle brush is a nice bonus to keep you from scratching your floor.
+Hardwood floors are easier for vacuums to clean than carpets, as they don’t have small crevices or shaggy surfaces to trap debris.
+The best cordless vacuum for hardwood floors should be fairly maneuverable, configurable, and with at least a few attachments to help you clean underneath, around, or on top of furniture and shelving.
+However, it does an exceptional job of handling debris on hard, flat surfaces and comes with a wide variety of attachments.

 Tips for Cleaning Soiled Floors